 Let’s see how the hard work of the team of Pie Lane has been trying to transform a presumed leisure activity a life-changing experience to themselves and others:

 The inception of anything in life engrosses one to know more about a particular field or thing and talking about entrepreneurship, I vehemently feel that everyone gets curious to know about the origin of a particular domain.
-In a similar manner, we too were inquisitive to know about how Pie-Lane started, to which Srinanda says,
+In a similar manner, we too were inquisitive to know how Pie-Lane started, to which Srinanda says,

 “My husband Ton is a Dutch and he is well conversant with the popularity of crafting back home as his mother is an avid and skilled crafter.
 His mother has used traditional Indian bindis and decorate greeting cards and this basically led to the creation of Pie-Lane, where bindis were tweaked to make little decorative stickers and exported.
 Traditionally bindis do not look good on cards and gradually we started exporting the cards.
 This was basically the first assignment in 2007.”